Do you do online courses?

 Is the ISRM qualification internationally recognised?

-Some training organisations may include the word ‘international’ in their title but this only means they run courses in other countries.
+Some training organisations include the word ˜International" in their title but this only means they are involved with training in some other countries.

 What do the massage course Levels mean?